d0tTino/GeneCoder/docs/installation.md

 ```
 ## Windows Quick Start

-Install [Miniforge](https://github.com/conda-forge/miniforge) and create a dedicated environment using `mamba`:
+Install Miniforge with `winget` and create a dedicated environment using `mamba`:

 ```powershell
 winget install conda-forge.miniforge